Skip to main content

 TVM interaction

-• runvmcode and similar commands - Executes TVM with a code slice taken from the stack
+• runvmcode and similar words - Executes TVM code from a slice taken from the stack

 File operations